Article summary:

 Your buyers don’t need you to “bump this” or “just check in.”

 They need you to provide value through guidance.
-The best follow up makes it easier for the seller to convince those 13 stray cats that your firm is the best choice AND the service is a priority.
+The best follow-up makes it easier for the seller to convince those 13 stray cats that your firm is the best choice AND the problem you solve is a priority.

 Deals slow down when you make the buying process messy

-Teams spend SO much time and energy and money generating new leads only to fumble the deal during the sales process.
+Teams spend SO much time, energy, and money generating new leads, only to fumble the deal during the sales process.

 By the time the buyer decides they want to buy, they want to start work like… yesterday.